12 Ways to Raise Funds for Startups in India

 Raising a specific amount like $100k requires a clear strategy and understanding of the most effective fundraising options:

 • Angel Investors: If you’re looking to raise around $100k, angel investors are a great option.
-You’ll need to have a strong business plan and traction and be prepared to offer equity in return.
+You’ll need a strong business plan and traction, and be prepared to offer equity in return.

 • Venture Capital: If your startup has the potential for significant growth and scalability, venture capital firms might be interested in investing $100k or more, typically at the Seed Stage.